Exemptions for lorries in the Netherlands are nationally agreed.

 - Hardship exemptions on a case-by-case basis, if the company is financially unable in the short term to afford a filter or cleaner vehicle and the business's livelihood depends on having this cleaner vehicle.

-City exemptions for the light duty LEZs:
+City exemptions for the light duty and car LEZs: